 We carry out regular price assessments which involve examining occupancy levels and an analysis of data accumulated by our mooring sales website.
 We will adjust prices (both up and down) based on known demand, turnover of customers and any investment made to a site over the preceding 12 months.

 Our prices reflect a site’s location, mooring classification (e.g. residential or leisure), the level of services and/or facilities and finally whether a mooring comes with any right for the customer to sell it on or not.

-There is a variety of boating businesses oprating on the Canal & River Trust's networks which offer multiple services and add vitalty to the waterways.
+There is a variety of boating businesses oprating on the Canal & River Trust's network which offer multiple services and add vitalty to the waterways.
 Some of those boating businesses have a home mooring for their boat, either as a base when not in use or as somewhere to operate from.